survival-lumc/ValidationCompRisks/Prediction_FG.md

 between the continuous predictors (age and size) and the event of interest (breast cancer recurrence).

-### 1.3 Model development: first check - the proportional subdistribution hazard assumption
+### 1.3 Model development - first check - the proportional subdistribution hazard assumption

 We now examine the fits in a more careful way by checking the proportionality of the subdistribution hazards of the Fine and Gray